Brick Court Chambers

 Examples of Georgina’s recent arbitration-related court cases include:

-• Bourlakova v Bourlakov and 12 others [2022] EWHC 1269 (Ch): acting for Loudmila Bourlakova, wife of deceased oligarch Oleg Bourlakov, against her deceased husband’s relatives and associates in claims arising from a conspiracy to defraud Mrs Bourlakova and her daughters of their rightful share of the family’s assets (led by Helen Davies QC).
-The Claimants succeeded in defending the English court’s jurisdiction over the dispute, including in defeating a challenge based on section 9 of the Arbitration Act 1996, which raised issues as to the scope and effect of foreign law-governed arbitration clauses in the context of multipartite fraud disputes.
+• Bourlakova v Bourlakov and 12 others [2022] EWHC 1269 (Ch): acting for Loudmila Bourlakova, wife of deceased oligarch Oleg Bourlakov, against her deceased husband’s relatives and associates in claims arising from a conspiracy to defraud Mrs Bourlakova and her daughters of their rightful share of the family’s assets (led by Helen Davies KC).
+The Claimants succeeded in defending the English court’s jurisdiction over the dispute, including in defeating a challenge based on section 9 of the Arbitration Act 1996, which raised issues as to the scope and effect of foreign law-governed arbitration clauses in the context of multi-party fraud disputes.
 Trower J’s judgment is available here [2022] EWHC 1269 (Ch)

-• bank, in a High Court dispute with VTB involving allegations of fraud in the context of the insolvency of one of Russia’s largest oil refineries (led by Lord Goldsmith QC and James Willan QC).
-The dispute gives rise to complex and novel issues of jurisdiction relating to proceedings commenced in support of London-seated arbitrations.
+• VTB v Sberbank and others [2021] EWHC 1758 (Comm): acting for Sberbank, Russia’s largest bank in a High Court dispute with VTB involving allegations of fraud in the context of the insolvency of one of Russia’s largest oil refineries (led by Lord Goldsmith KC and James Willan KC).
+The dispute gave rise to complex and novel issues of jurisdiction relating to proceedings commenced in support of London-seated arbitrations.
 Sberbank successfully challenged the English Court’s jurisdiction.
 Cockerill J’s judgment is available here [2021] EWHC 1758 (Comm)

-• The Federal Republic of Nigeria v Royal Dutch Shell plc and others [2020] EWHC 1315 (Comm): acting for the Shell defendants in multi-billion dollar High Court proceedings commenced by Nigeria and involving allegations of fraud and bribery of senior public officials including four former Nigerian presidents in relation to the grant of a prospecting licence over one of Africa’s largest oil deposits (led by Lord Goldsmith QC and James Willan QC).
+• The Federal Republic of Nigeria v Royal Dutch Shell plc and others [2020] EWHC 1315 (Comm): acting for the Shell defendants in multi-billion dollar High Court proceedings commenced by Nigeria and involving allegations of fraud and bribery of senior public officials including four former Nigerian presidents in relation to the grant of a prospecting licence over one of Africa’s largest oil deposits (led by Lord Goldsmith KC and James Willan KC).
 The Shell defendants successfully challenged the English Court’s jurisdiction.
 Butcher J’s judgment is available here [2020] EWHC 1315 (Comm) Georgina also advised Shell in related ICSID proceedings.

 • EDUCATION & QUALIFICATIONS M

-2017 – ongoing: Teaching Fellow in Contract Law, University College London
+2017 – 2023: Teaching Fellow in Contract Law, University College London

 2013: Judicial Assistant to the Rt.
 Hon.
 Lord Justice Lloyd at the Court of Appeal (Civil Division)